schillij95/ThaumatoAnakalyptor/README.md

 ## Known Bugs
 - Recto and verso namings are switched.
-- Starting points should be and the very bottom side of the sheet in a z slice trough the scroll.
+- Starting points should be at the very bottom side of the sheet in a z slice trough the scroll.

 ## TODO
 - Test Multi GPU